 During your free consultation, the differences in each debt relief program will be explained in detail.
 It is important for consumers to understand these differences.

 - With debt settlement services your creditors will not get paid on a monthly basis, but rather in lump sum payments at the time when settlements occur.

 - Late fees and interest could occur, increasing your balances while enrolled in a debt negotiation or settlement program.
 However, at the time of a settlement, the interest and late fees are included in the final negotiated settlement, leaving you with a zero-dollar balance once the settlement is funded.

 - Your credit score will most likely be negatively impacted while enrolled in a debt settlement program.

 - When settlements occur, the savings could be reported as income while enrolled in a debt settlement/negotiation program.
-If this happens, past client’s will fill out the #982 IRS form to show that they are insolvent.
+If this happens, past clients will fill out the #982 IRS form to show that they are insolvent.
 There are no potential tax consequences when an account is invalidated.

 - Creditors can sue a person while enrolled in a debt settlement program.
 Make sure the program has lawsuit defense or a plan to resolve a summons and make sure the company explains this to you.

 - Not all states offer the same plans.
 California debt relief programs are different from Wisconsin’s.
 States like Wisconsin have limited debt relief options available.